Security-Engineering-Lab/Azure-Internship-Capstone-Project/README.md

 #### Implementation in Django

-To integrate this Application Insights resource with your Django project:
+To integrate this Application Insights resource with Django project:

 1. Copy the Connection String highlighted in Image 4
 2. Add it to your Django application's environment variables: